CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ### Design Intuition

 Intuitively, *dictionary expressions* work similarly to *collection expressions*, except treating a `k:v` element as a shorthand for creating a `System.Collections.Generic.KeyValuePair<TKey, TValue>`.
 Many rules for *dictionary expressions* will correspond to existing rules for *collection expressions*, just requiring aspects such as *element* and *iteration types* to be some `KeyValuePair<,>`.

-As such, the following would be legal:
+With a broad interpretation of these rules all of the following would be legal:

 ```c#
 Dictionary<string, int> nameToAge1 = ["mads": 21, existingKvp]; // as would